 Where to sleep

-Once I arrived at the village in the evening I was ready for a nice dinner.
-However there was nothing to find in this little place except a small convenience store.
+Once I arrived at the village, I was ready for a nice dinner.
+However, there was nothing to find in this little place except a small convenience store.
 No Hotel either.
-I considered calling for a cab to get to the next town but it would have taken too long.
-Then I asked some locals if they feel like driving but they already were into their beer.
-At last, after asking around, I have been pointed towards a house that has rooms to sleep in.
+I considered calling for a cab to get to the next town, but it would have taken too long.
+Then I asked some locals if they feel like driving me, but they already were into their beer.
+At last, after asking around, I have been pointed towards a house that had rooms to sleep in.
 Pretty basic with shared bathroom but it was ok.
 A quick shop at the convenience store to grab some food (or more snacks) and it was finally time to relax.
+More or less.

 Day 2 – 27 km

 I woke up quite early and couldn’t sleep anymore.
-So at 7.15am I was on my way again to my next stop.
+So at 7.15am I was on my way already, walkig towards my next stop.
 This time I mapped my trail a little bit different.
-Still following the Szlank Orlich Gniazd trail at most times however with a few shortcuts.
+Still following the Szlank Orlich Gniazd trail at most times, however, I added a few shortcuts.
 It was time to see some castles today.

 The Castle Bobolice was only 2km further and it was more complete (restored) than the others.
 I had to laugh when I saw the Ghost Sign!

-I made it my goal to reach the third castle which was another 11km, Bąkowiec Castle.
-After all I had all day and I could take my time.
+I made it my goal to reach the third castle which was another 11km, the Bąkowiec Castle.
+After all, I had all day, and I could take my time.
 The Szlak Orlich Gniazd trail is not going anywhere.
 It is one of the beauties of walking in the nature.
 The freedom of stopping when you want and where you want.
 With nobody around.
 Just me and the fields.

 Where to sleep (again)

 Due to the limited (or non existing) hotels in the little villages I found an accomodation a little bit of the track this time (Zawiercie).
-Once I arrived at the third castle I had enough and was ready to call it a day again.
-I had to walk a few more Kilometers to the next road and then I hitch hiked.
+Once I arrived at the third castle, I had enough and was ready to call it a day again.
+I had to walk a few more Kilometres to the next road, and then I hitch hiked.
 I think it was the first time, ever.
 A lovely couple who did a day walk stopped and dropped me off at my hotel.
+I was exhausted and no where near the initial finish line.

 Another day completed, one more to go.
 What adventure awaits me the next day?